 And there may be good reason for some of Harper’s comfort.
 The Prime Minister’s Office said her father raised bees on the family farm.

-The rooftop bee hive is part of an initiative between the hotel and Burt’s Bees, SUSTAINABLE.TO Architecture + Building and Pollinator Partnership Canada to help preserve Canada’s bee population.
+The rooftop bee hive is part of an initiative between the hotel and Burt’s Bees, Sustainable and Pollinator Partnership Canada to help preserve Canada’s bee population.